updated at 2021-03-29 by wojtek at bitologia.org (index)

 A combination of sine waves called "gleam" due to the vivid colour blaze it uses.
 It is hard to describe the final effect verbally.
 Somebody might spot a resemblance to a phase image of pendulum which pulses periodically in two orthogonal directions.

-EDIT@2022-03-15 - this should be called IRIS, as it allegedly originates from the old DEMO of such name!
+EDIT@2022-03-15 – this should be called IRIS, as it allegedly originates from the old DEMO by the same name!

 At the first glance, the code structure is slightly complicated because of stack pointers and several "creative" solutions.
 Anyway, after a while one gets the following listing: